brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 10. Concurrency Control — Locks and Snapshots

-In plain English, when 1,000 people try to buy the last 10 tickets at the same instant, how does the database avoid selling the same ticket to 7 of them?
+When 1,000 people try to buy the last 10 tickets at the same instant, how does the database avoid selling the same ticket to 7 of them?
 The answer is concurrency control.
 The database briefly "locks" rows that one transaction is touching, forcing others to wait their turn, like a single-occupancy bathroom stall.
 Modern databases also have an alternative called snapshot isolation.
 Each transaction works on its own private copy of the data and only checks for conflicts at the end, like everyone editing their own copy of a Google Doc that's then merged.
 Concurrency control is what makes ticketing platforms, flash sales, and bidding systems trustworthy.

 ### Two-phase locking (2PL)